Latest Coverage for Subscribers Only

 Access to the complete versions of our articles, research, and other resources are available to subscribers only.
 Get access now »

-Just a friendly reminder that the new CFIUS critical technology mandatory filing requirement took effect this week, as did EU’s new screening mechanism for foreign direct investments.
+Just a friendly reminder that the new CFIUS critical technology mandatory filing requirement took effect last week, as did EU’s new screening mechanism for foreign direct investments.
 Key details are inside, as are complete frameworks, fact sheets, FAQs, and more.

 According to reports, a new plan being written in London would give the British government the power to unravel foreign investments in UK companies if national security is at risk.
 Details, related coverage, the draft of the proposal, and more are inside.